 It’s been fun discovering places to go winter hiking in New Brunswick.
 Here are a few more hikes near Saint John that might pique your interest:

 Thanks for reading!
-Have you hiked to Parlee Brook Amphitheatre in the wintertime?
+Have you hiked to Parlee Brook Amphitheatre in winter?
 What was your trip like?
 Let me know in the comments.

 • Save